FreddeITsupport98/passtrouhg/README.md

   - It encodes the snapshot or subvolume name into the path so you can tell which snapshot a log came from.

 This makes it much easier to see what happened on a failing VFIO snapshot **without** needing to dig around with `journalctl -b -1` or similar commands.

+The boot log dumper is **off by default**:

+- The installer explains that this helper is mainly useful while you are actively debugging VFIO failures.
+- On a stable setup it can generate many log files over time.
+- The prompt default is **No**; you must explicitly opt in if you want per-boot log files on your desktop.

 ### udev isolation rules for the guest GPU